typhoon-php/typed-map/docs/type.md

 # Typhoon Type

-Typhoon Type is an object abstraction over the PHP type system, inspired by two popular static analyzers: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
-It's the main building block of the other Typhoon components.
+Typhoon Type is an object abstraction over the PHP type system, used to express any sophisticated PHP type.
+It is mostly inspired by two popular static analyzers: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
+Typhoon Type is the main building block for the other Typhoon components.

 Unlike other solutions, Typhoon Type does not expose concrete type classes in its API.
 Instead, it provides only a [`Type`](../src/Type/Type.php) interface and a [`TypeVisitor`](../src/Type/TypeVisitor.php) with destructurization.
 This approach gives several advantages:
-1. Memory efficient enums can be used for all atomic types and aliases of commonly used compound types.
+1. Memory efficient enums can be used for all atomic types and for aliases of commonly used compound types.
 2. The visitor has only a minimal subset of type methods that must be implemented when describing a type algebra.
    Complexity of the other types is hidden and can be completely ignored.
 3. Using of downcasting via the `instanceof` operator is automatically discouraged, since all `Type` implementations are `@internal`.